chriskirknielsen/chriskirknielsen.com/src/en/posts/2023-02-25-animate-an-svg-inner-stroke/index.md

 You could definitely use masks (white rectangle covering the SVG, black fill on the letter) instead of clip-paths if you wanted to make the stroke grow outwards with a transparent shape.
 In the case of a solid fill, I'd say layer a copy of the shape below (so the fill appears above the stroke), or even better: use `paint-order="stroke"` to paint the stroke first, which avoids having to duplicate the shape.

 Now this is pretty simple but I thought it was fun enough to share.
-Any excuse to talk about SVG should not be ignored.
+Plus, I really love SVG so if I get an excuse to write about it, I'll take it!